tddouglas/relayedAuth-gitpod/README.md

 This sample application provides a simple relayed auth endpoint exposed at `/api/webhooks/relayedAuth`.
 For it to work, you need to:

 1. Be running this repo via Gitpod
-2. Setup Adyen's BankBO relayed auth endpoint to point to your Gitpod instance.
+2. Setup your relayed auth endpoint to point to your Gitpod instance via the Adyen BPCA.

 ### Making your server reachable
 Your endpoint that will consume the incoming relayed auth message must be publicly accessible.